Eight planets found orbiting distant star, NASA says

 The James Webb Space Telescope is capable of observing large exoplanets and detecting starlight filtered through their atmospheres, which will enable scientists to determine the atmospheric composition and analyze them for gases that can create a biological ecosystem.

 The K2 mission, which launched in 2014, is extending Kepler's legacy to new parts of the sky and new fields of study, adding to NASA's "arc of discovery."
 It has enough fuel to keep identifying candidates until summer 2018.
-It is helping bridge the gap between Kepler and TESS as far as identifying targets for the James Webb Space Telescope to observe.
+It's helping bridge the gap between Kepler and TESS as far as identifying targets for the James Webb Space Telescope to observe.